stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Optional notifications to groups instead of only the mail admin
+## Optional Notifications To Groups Instead Of Only The Mail Admin

 Sometimes in an enterprise you have a group of sysadmins or a group of tech people that need to receive the notifications and daily email usage summaries from the mail server, by default MailAD will deliver such notifications only to the mail admin declared in the `/etc/mailad/mailad.conf` file.